Rizama-Victor/United-Nations-Global-Indicator-Data-Extractor/README.md

 ---
 ## ⚠️ Disclaimer

 This README file is a summary of the project’s implementation.
 You can access the full program script [**here**](United-Nations-Global-Indicator-Data-Extractor.ipynb).
-Please note that the script was developed based on the structure and functionality of the [**source website**](https://data.un.org/default.aspx) at the time of creation.
+Kindly also note that the script was developed based on the structure and functionality of the [**source website**](https://data.un.org/default.aspx) at the time of creation.
 If the website changes in the future, the script may require minor updates to remain fully functional.

 ---